BenjaminHelyer/diffeq-bench/README.md

 Library for benchmarking differential equation solvers and methods.

 ## Example: Benchmarking Across Many Initial Conditions
-This library can be used to benchmark performance when running simulations across initial conditions.
-The animation below shows 100 initial conditions for a Lorenz system;
+The animation below shows 100 initial conditions for a Lorenz system.
-benchmarking results indicated that adding CPU multiprocessing led to speedups of 5x.
+Numerically solving across each initial condition is slow when we do so sequentially.
+However, when we solve across various initial conditions in parallel via Python multiprocessing, we see nearly a 5x speedup in generating the below results compared to the sequential approach.
 ![Cool animation](https://github.com/BenjaminHelyer/diffeq-bench/blob/main/media_assets/lorenz_trajectories_100_ics.gif)